 A coffee and vanilla chocolate was selected to extract the oak influence of the Vina Patricia Malbec.
 Similar to the first chocolate the fat and proteins from the chocolate soften the wine leaving a silky and velvety texture on the pallet.

-After the wine and chocolate matching, and having really see (and tasted) how wine and chocolates can enhance each other, we started with the meal.
+After the wine and chocolate matching, and having really seen (and tasted) how wine and chocolates can enhance each other, we started with the meal.

-The starter was Braised beef cheeks with lamb sweetbread popcorn in almonds and breadcrumbs, humita and chocolate jus, and this was paired with a Molina Mortero Malbec produced in the Salta region of north west Argentina.
-Salta is situated at 2000m above sea level and is known for producing very rich, intense and full bodied Malbecs.
-Humita is a crushed sweetcorn mash, which is very typical of the Argentinian country food.
+The starter was Braised beef cheeks with lamb sweetbread popcorn in almonds and breadcrumbs, humita and chocolate jus, and this was paired with a Molina Moreno Malbec produced in the Salta region of north-west Argentina.
+Salta is situated at 2000m above sea level and is known for producing very rich, intense and full-bodied Malbecs.
+Humita is a crushed sweet corn mash, which is very typical of the Argentinian country food.

 The first dish was the richest of the three dishes served which required a Malbec with similar qualities to compliment the dish.

-The main dish was trio of pork: slow cooked pork belly, white chocolate and vanilla mash, braised mole pork matambre and crispy chocolate crackling.
+The main dish was a trio of pork: slow cooked pork belly, white chocolate and vanilla mash, braised mole pork matambre and crispy chocolate crackling.
 This was matched with an Atamisque Malbec from a region called the Uco Valley in Mendoza – Argentina’s largest wine producing region.
-The white chocolate in the food worked well with the oakiness in the wine, and was without doubt the favorite dish amongst the diners on the night.
+The white chocolate in the food worked well with the oakiness in the wine, and was, without doubt, the favourite dish amongst the diners on the night.

-The mash was interesting; it tasted fine, stimulating the taste buds, but with a background flavor that left all confounded.
-Like a cross between vanilla and cream, you would have been hard pressed to know it had chocolate in it.
+The mash was interesting; it tasted fine, stimulating the taste buds, but with a background flavour that left all confounded.
+Like a cross between vanilla and cream, you would have been hard-pressed to know it had chocolate in it.
 And therein lies the magic of using such different ingredients in food; everyone loved it, but no one expected to.

 For dessert, a white chocolate mousse with milk chocolate crumble, fresh and frozen fruits and almond praline.
 This was a beautifully presented dish, full of the soft dessert flavours you want to wrap up a rather meaty meal with.
 It was accompanied by a Zuccardi Port Malbec, which is much lighter than a dessert wine, yet sweeter than a traditional port, and of al the wines sampled, this one caused the most discussion.